Ananth09-db/Diwali_Sales/README.md

 This notebook analyzes sales data from Diwali, focusing on customer demographics, purchasing behavior, and sales trends.
 It uses Python libraries to uncover insights and visualize the data.

 ## Data Sources
-The source of the sales data is not explicitly mentioned in the notebook.
-Ensure that the required dataset is available and properly linked when running the analysis.
+Data source is available with the project file

 ## Analysis Steps
 1. Data Preprocessing: